When should I apply?

 Many families pay cash, although if there is another way you’d prefer to receive your stipend, let your host family know.
 If you open a bank account (which is usually free, you just need to provide some proof of identity, such as your passport), your host family may be able to deposit your stipend directly into your account.
 If you’d like to change your money into U.S. dollars, you should be able to do so at any large bank.

 Should I bring my U.S. phone with me?

 You could simply use your existing phone with a local SIM card purchased in the Netherlands (check with your U.S. carrier to make sure your phone allows this), or purchase a relatively inexpensive phone just for your time in the Netherlands.
 In either case, you’ll probably want to set up a local phone plan.
 If you’re planning to contact people back home, you could also use your existing device with wifi for free apps such as WhatsApp and Facebook Messenger.
 Check-out these tips on staying in touch while traveling.

 Do I need to buy a roundtrip flight?

-Although it is not legally necessary, it is generally more cost efficient to book a roundtrip rather than two one-way tickets.
-However, if you'd simply like to purchase a one-way ticket going into the Netherlands and then purchase your return ticket at a later date, this is totally acceptable as well.
-When it comes time, we typically recommend that all au pairs consider booking a roundtrip flight into and out of Amsterdam.
-If you need to change the return date, your host family will pay for any fees associated with changing the end date.
+Although it’s not legally necessary, it’s generally more cost efficient to book a roundtrip rather than two, one-way tickets.
+However, if you’d simply like to purchase a one-way ticket going into the Netherlands and then purchase your return ticket at a later date, this is totally acceptable as well.
+Please confirm with the airline that they’ll allow you to board with a one-way ticket before purchasing this option.

 Will I be able to connect with other au pairs in the Netherlands?

-Absolutely.
-We'll connect you with other au pairs in the country at the time of your program and invite you to a Facebook group specifically for au pairs in the Netherlands.
-Our in-country partners will also help you connect with au pairs by hosting social events and get-togethers in different areas of the country.
+Absolutely!
+We’ll connect you with other au pairs in the country at the time of your program and invite you to a Facebook group specifically for au pairs in the Netherlands.
+Our in-country partner will also help you connect with au pairs by hosting social events and get-togethers in different areas of the country.